 - A parent conference will be initiated after three unexcused absences in a month in order to improve the student’s attendance.

 - The parent and school must enter into a contract to improve the student’s attendance after five unexcused absences in a month, or the case may be referred to a Community Truancy Board,

 - The school district may file truancy petitions with the juvenile court after seven unexcused absences in a month, or ten unexcused absences in an academic year.

-To support safe, nurturing and productive learning environments, Lake Washington School District encourages schools to take an instructive, restorative and corrective approach in regards to student behavior.
+To support safe, nurturing and productive learning environments, Lake Washington School District encourages schools to take an instructive, restorative and corrective approach in regard to student behavior.
 The goals of these approaches are to:

 - correct inappropriate or unacceptable behavior;